ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 # Ordering Veeam
 {: #veeam_ordering}

-You can include the Veeam® service with a new VMware vCenter Server® instance or add the service to your existing instance.
+You can include the Veeam® service with a new {{site.data.keyword.vcf-auto}} instance or add the service to your existing instance.

-Veeam Backup and Replication 12 is available for deployment on new instances.
+Veeam Backup and Replication 12.1 is available for deployment on new instances.

 If you have Veeam 9.5u4b, you can continue to use it.
 However, you cannot install Veeam 9.5u4b on a new or existing instance.
 {: restriction}